xameryn/Quote-Generator/README.md

 - List of previously generated quotes that can be access, viewed, and edited client-side

 ### Setup
+- Duplicate `public/CHECK_README.js` and rename it to `public/personal.js`
-- Add personal info to `public/personal.js`
+- Add desired info to the new file
 - Run `run.bat` to run on `localhost:3000`